bzarco/Sublime-OpenSees/README.md

 - Support for OpenSees syntax, in addition to Tcl syntax (using default Tcl package)
 - Command completion for some Tcl commands (using default Tcl package snippets)
-- Run OpenSees scripts (.tcl) using Sequential interpreter.
+- Run OpenSees scripts (.tcl) using Sequential interpreter (without exiting Sublime nor needing command window).

 ## Requirements